dortania/OpenCore-Legacy-Patcher/docs/SONOMA-DROP.md

 * Add fingerprints (if upgrading, existing fingerprints will be deleted)
 * Add cards to Apple Pay

+::: warning ATTENTION: Additionally, due to Sonoma no longer caring about T1, erasing the entire drive will remove the T1 firmware and it won't be reinstalled.

 No known solution to resolve supporting, a significant amount of time will be required to understand how both the T1 stack works, as well as where the core issue lies for support.

 ### USB 1.1 (OHCI/UHCI) Support